kchunter/faculty_projects/README.md

 # Data Engineering | Data Warehousing and Business Intelligence
-## de.ipynb is a project from a Database Theory course and dw_bi.ipynb is a project from a Data Warehouses and Business intelligence course.
+## de.ipynb is a project from the Database Theory course and dw_bi.ipynb is a project from the Data Warehouses and Business intelligence course.